dylanramdhan/dylanramdhan/README.md

 # ✌🏽👨🏽‍💻 Hey, I'm Dylan!
 ## Welcome to my GitHub!
-I am a junior, majoring in Computer Engineering with a minor in Computer Science at Boston University!
-My love and interest for hardware and software developments could truly be seen through my various projects and coursework.
-In every assingment that I learn from, I always love to turn around and apply my knowledge in the applications through personal projects.
-Feel free to check out some of my projects in my repos below!
+I am a junior majoring in Computer Engineering with a minor in Computer Science at Boston University!
+Ever since I could remember, I always enjoyed the love of learning technical aspects of electronics.
+Always questioning the way electronics work with its seamless designs with such intricate mechanisms.
+Ever since I started college, I've always enjoyed improving and honing my skills as I know one day I'll be able to master them.

 📍 Boston, MA <br>
 👨🏽‍🎓 Computer Engineering, minor in Computer Science (Junior) <br>
 🏫 Boston University
+🤩 Fun Fact: My first programming lanauge I learned was C++!!

 ## My Skillset
 📲 Android Studio, Xcode<br>